Spabi/NOAA-Storm-Analysis/NOAA_Analysis.md

----
-title: Assessment of the Public Health Danger and Economic Consequences of Severe Weather Events in the United States
+# Assessment of the Public Health Danger and Economic Consequences of Severe Weather Events in the United States
-author: "John Woods"
-date: "07/02/2022"
-output:
-  html_document:
-    keep_md: yes
----
+<p align=center>by John Woods</p>